 Treatment for sleeping with the eyes open is usually straightforward, and eye drops, eyelid weights, and air humidifiers can all help.

 In some cases, nocturnal lagophthalmos is a sign of an underlying condition.
-Therefore, a person who suspects they are sleeping with their eyes open should contact their doctor to rule out a more significant problem and get treatment quickly.
+People who suspect they are sleeping with their eyes open should contact their doctor to rule out a more significant problem and receive prompt treatment.